Shaun White: Skateboarding

-At an early age White's skills drew admirers.
+At an early age White's skills as a skateboarder drew admirers.
 Professional skateboarder Tony Hawk befriended the nine-year-old White at the Encinitas, California, YMCA skate park and mentored him, helping White turn pro in skateboarding at the age of 16.
 White has said that "Tony was my hero and I was too terrified to talk to him so every time I saw him at the skate park I would try to impress him with my skateboarding in the hopes that one day he would say something to me."
 White has won many titles on his skateboard, including the overall title of Action Sports Tour Champion, and was the first person to compete in and win both the Summer and Winter X Games in two different sports.

 Snowboarding

 Following in his older brother Jesse White's footsteps, White switched from skiing to snowboarding at age six, and by age seven, he received his first sponsorship.
 White has participated in five Winter Olympics in his career.
 At the 2006, 2010, and 2018 Winter Olympics, White won gold in the snowboard halfpipe event.
 White has also participated in the Winter X Games, where he has won a medal every year since 2002.
-Including all winter X Games competitions through 2013, his medal count stands at 18 (13 gold, 3 silver, 2 bronze), among which is the first quadruple win streak by a male athlete in one discipline, the snowboard slopestyle.
+Including all winter X Games competitions through 2013, White amassed 18 medals—13 gold, 3 silver, and 2 bronze—highlighted by becoming the first male athlete to achieve a quadruple win streak in a single discipline, specifically in snowboard slopestyle.
 White's streak was snapped in 2007 when he lost to Andreas Wiig and Teddy Flandreau, with White taking the bronze.
 He won the Air & Style Contest in 2003 and 2004.